Samuelsotogit/Startup/README.md

   - retrieving ratings
   - Making posts
 - **Authentication/Database Persistance:**
   - Store user credentials, ratings, posts, and notifications.
-Users can only rate, posts, and save posts if authenticated.
+Users can only rate and post if authenticated.
 - **Web Socket:** - As each user makes a post, or a post obtains the highest rating, notifications are sent to each user.
 - **React:** - Application ported to use the React web framework.